St. Michael's Choir School: Extracurricular activities

 Students at St. Michael's Choir School participate in a variety of extracurricular activities through the school's house system.
 Students also participate in the school community through its Student Council and student clubs, including the Eco Club, Reach for the Top, Social Justice Committee, and the school's yearbook Schola.
 In 2015, the school's junior W5H team won the Toronto Catholic District School Board's W5H Toronto South Junior Region Championships.

-The school supports a varied sports program and offers volleyball, tennis, swimming, cross-country, soccer, ultimate, and flag football.
+The school supports a varied sports program and offers volleyball, tennis, swimming, cross-country, hockey, soccer, ultimate, and flag football.
 In 2012, the school's senior volleyball team placed first in the Toronto District Catholic Athletic Association tournament and won a bronze medal at the Ontario Federation of School Athletic Associations provincial championships.
 The senior volleyball team won the Toronto District Catholic Athletic Association Senior Boys Tier 2 Championship in 2017.

 Admissions and tuition

 Due to the vocal and musical instrument requirements at St. Michael's Choir School, admission is by audition only.
 Depending on the age of the applicant, the admission process can include an academic aptitude test, a music theory test, an audition consisting of singing a song at an appropriate voice range, vocal and ear exercises, sight-reading music, and playing an instrument, and a family interview.
 The audition assesses the applicant's vocal and musical ability, listening skills, and teachability.
-Applicants must meet the requirements for enrollment with the Toronto Catholic District School Board.
+Applicants must meet the requirements for enrolment with the Toronto Catholic District School Board.

-All students pay tuition fees, which were $7,500 CAD in the 2021-2022 academic year.
+All students pay tuition fees, which were CAD$8,000 CAD in the 2023-2024 academic year.

 Rankings

 St. Michael's Choir School is highly rated by the Fraser Institute's reports on elementary and secondary schools in Ontario.
-In 2018, the secondary school received a score of 9.4 out of 10 and ranked second out of 738 secondary schools provincially.
-The elementary school was rated 9.3 out of 10 and ranked 42nd out of 3037 schools in the province and tied for tenth place within the city of Toronto.
+In 2018-2019, the secondary school received a score of 9.4 out of 10 and ranked second out of 739 secondary schools provincially.
+The elementary school was rated 10 out of 10 and ranked first out of 2975 schools in the province, in a tie with 12 other schools, in 2021-2022.
 The elementary school was rated as the best public school in Toronto by the C.D.
 Howe Institute in 2012.